Project Scientist with the California Institute for Water Resources (Assistant/Associate/Full Rank-Represented 50% Variable FTE)

 Position Summary:

 The Extension educator will spend 90% of their time in Outreach and Extension.
-60% of this time will be allocated to Eat Smart Idaho.
-30% will be allotted to provide instruction and support in family and consumer sciences (FCS ) health, nutrition, and food safety.
-10% will be allotted to FCS -related 4-H youth development programming.
+50% of Extension time will be allocated to family and consumer sciences (FCS ) health and nutrition instruction and support.
+30% of Extension time will be allotted to provide instruction and support in food safety and food preservation, and 20% of Extension time will be allocated to 4-H youth development.
 The Extension educator will determine clientele needs and priorities and then design, market, conduct, and evaluate Extension programs.

 In addition, the educator will participate in applicable university, college, Extension, district and community committees and perform other service/ leadership assignments (5%) and will conduct scholarship/creative activities (5%).

-Unit/Department Summary: https://www.uidaho.edu/extension/county/bannock
+Unit/Department Summary: https://www.uidaho.edu/extension/county/bingham

 Administrative Summary: